 As a provider of consumer financial services, the Company operates in a highly regulated environment.
 The Company is subject to state licensing requirements and state and federal laws and regulations.
 In addition, the Company may be subject to governmental and regulatory examinations, information gathering requests, and investigations from time to time at the state and federal levels.
 Compliance with applicable law is costly and can affect the Company's results of operations.
 Compliance requires forms, processes, procedures, controls and the infrastructure to support these requirements.
 Compliance may create operational constraints and place limits on pricing, as the laws and regulations in the financial services industry are designed primarily for the protection of consumers.
 Changes in laws and regulations could restrict the Company's ability to operate its business as currently operated, could impose substantial additional costs or require it to implement new processes, which could adversely affect the Company's business, prospects, financial performance or financial condition.
 The failure to comply with applicable laws and regulations could result in significant statutory civil and criminal fines, penalties, monetary damages, attorney or legal fees and costs, restrictions on the Company's ability to operate its business, possible revocation of licenses and damage to the Company's reputation, brand and valued customer relationships.
-Any such costs, restrictions, revocations or damage could adversely affect the Company's business, prospects, results of operations or financial condition.
-See "Item 1.
-Business - Regulation" for additional information.
+Any such costs, restrictions, revocations or damage could adversely affect the Company's business, prospects, results of operations, brand and valued customer relationships.
+Any such costs, restrictions, revocations or damage could adversely affect the Company's business, prospects, results of operations.
+For additional information.